zertrin/iptables-persistent/README.md

 Based on Debian's iptables-persistent package that loads iptables rules using rules specified at `/etc/iptables/rules`

-This one is modified to properly handle fail2ban's rules reloading when starting/stopping/reloading iptables's rules via iptables-persistent (fail2ban inserts its own rules at the _beginning_ of iptables current ruleset when (re)started).
+This one is modified to **properly handle fail2ban's rules reloading** when starting/stopping/reloading iptables's rules via iptables-persistent (fail2ban inserts its own rules at the _beginning_ of iptables current ruleset when (re)started).
 If fail2ban is not installed, iptables-persistent will ignore any action related to file2ban.

-For IPv6 enabled servers, ip6tables rules management is properly handled too, by activating the corresponding parameter in the configuration file (see below).
+For **IPv6** enabled servers, ip6tables rules management is properly handled too, by activating the corresponding parameter in the configuration file (see below).

-Provided is an example set of rules as quickstart. **You should review it and adapt it to your needs**.
+Provided is an example set of rules as quickstart.
+It is pretty restrictive, forwarding being disabled and only DNS, ping and SSH being allowed inbound by default. **You must review it and adapt it to your needs**.

 ### Installation